 We provide companies with senior tech talent and product development expertise to build world-class software.
 Let's talk about how we can help you.

 With the current economic climate, securing funding for your business can feel like an uphill battle.
 But don’t let the challenges discourage you.
 With the right strategy and approach, you can receive the funding you need to take your startup to new heights.
-Here are some options to get funding for your startup:
+Relevant Software experts have shared some viable options to get funding for your startup:

 How to find: Friends and family funds are all legitimate sources when your startup begins.
 Therefore, even for them, you must specify the repayment terms in the contract, including partial ownership, interest rates, or other conditions when raising capital.

-That is another proven way of financing startups that do not have any of the resources to implement their ideas.
-Crowdfunding is a method of raising funds for a project, business idea, or cause by soliciting small contributions from a large number of people, typically via the internet.
+According to the experience of Relevant Software’s clients, crowdfunding is another proven way of getting funding for a startup that does not have any of the resources to implement their ideas.
+Crowdfunding is a method of raising funds for a project, business idea, or cause by soliciting small contributions from a large number of people, typically via the Internet.

 While hundreds of app and startup ideas go unnoticed and unfunded on crowdfunding sites, pitching them right can be a lucky shot for your app.
 You get enough funds to make your dream come true in exchange for a service fee from the crowdfunding platform and a transaction fee from the payment processor.